GSA/made-in-america-data/README.md

 # Description

-- This repository contains a script, `buildwaiverdata.js` that pulls the public field information from the Forms.gov API for MIA, and writes it to a JSON file `waivers-data.json`, as well as a secondary `buildcsvdata.js` script which converts the data in the `waivers-data.json` file into a CSV file `waiverscsv.csv`.
+- This repository contains a script, `buildwaiverdata.js` that pulls the public field information from the Forms.gov API for MIA, and writes it to a JSON file `waivers-data.json`, as well as a secondary `buildcsvdata.js` script which converts the data in the `waivers-data.json` file into a CSV file `waivers.csv`.
 The angular website code from the madeinamerica.gov site pulls information from the `waivers-data.json` on demand.

 # CircleCI